 4. Egg Protein

-This was the “weapon of choice” for many gym and fitness enthusiasts due to it having similar properties to the now incredibly popular whey protein (a high concentration of protein per serving).
+Egg protein was the “weapon of choice” for many gym and fitness enthusiasts due to it having similar properties to the now incredibly popular whey protein (a high concentration of protein per serving).

 With it being lactose free, it is perfect for those with intolerances and serves as a great vegetarian protein powder.

-One of the best reasons to choose egg protein as your go to amino acid source is due to the fact that it contains an array of vitamins and minerals not found in other protein types.
+One of the best reasons to choose egg protein as your go-to amino acid source is due to the fact that it contains an array of vitamins and minerals not found in other protein types.

 Here’s a quick run down of the benefits: